makersmakingchange/Forest-Joystick-Mouse-Hub/README.md

 The Forest Hub is open assistive technology (OpenAT).
 Under the terms of the open source licenses, the device may be built, used, and improved upon by anyone.

-Last updated: 2024-Feb-21
+Last updated: 2024-Apr-17
+The latest version (V2.1) includes a new easier to use LED jig, updated firmware with center calibration, and updated documentation.
 An updated version of the PCB and enclosure has been released (V2.0.1, 2024-Feb-20).
-The last version of the Forest Hub (v1.0) has been built and tested.
+The last version of the Forest Hub (v2.0.1) has been built and tested.

 <img src="Photos/Forest_Hub.png" width="500" alt="A Forest Hub in a red enclosure.">